The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 It’s a decision that will affect a homeowner for years to come and could be the difference in literally thousands of dollars of interest cost.

-In 2024, as inflation sweeping through the Canadian economy has led to higher mortgage rates, we will see that a fixed or variable rate mortgage may be best, depending on your unique situation and risk tolerance.
+In 2024, as mortgage rates in Canada fall from the highs of 2023, we will see that a fixed or variable rate mortgage may be best, depending on your unique situation and risk tolerance.

 Variable or fixed mortgage in 2024?
 Which is right for you?